tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 differentiate quick refreshes from distinct accesses.

 One could imagine applying the 'Joint Attester and Issuer' model from {{ARCH}}
 for this use case.
-However this necessitates that the attester/issuer learns all origins used by a participating client.
+However, this would mean that the attester/issuer learns all origins used by a participating client.
 In some cases this might be a significant portion of browsing history.
 The rate limited proposal employs the 'Split Origin, Attester, Issuer' model to combat this, where the issuer would know all per-origin policies, and the